Aliases for CD55 Gene

 This gene encodes a glycoprotein involved in the regulation of the complement cascade.
 Binding of the encoded protein to complement proteins accelerates their decay, thereby disrupting the cascade and preventing damage to host cells.
 Antigens present on this protein constitute the Cromer blood group system (CROM).
 Alternative splicing results in multiple transcript variants.
 The predominant transcript variant encodes a membrane-bound protein, but alternatively spliced transcripts may produce soluble proteins. [provided by RefSeq, Jul 2014]

 GeneCards Summary for CD55 Gene

-CD55 (CD55 Molecule, Decay Accelerating Factor For Complement (Cromer Blood Group)) is a Protein Coding gene.
-Diseases associated with CD55 include acute hemorrhagic conjunctivitis and malaria.
-Among its related pathways are Signaling by GPCR and Nanog in Mammalian ESC Pluripotency.
-GO annotations related to this gene include virus receptor activity and enzyme inhibitor activity.
-An important paralog of this gene is CSMD3.
+CD55 (CD55 Molecule (Cromer Blood Group)) is a Protein Coding gene.
+Diseases associated with CD55 include Complement Hyperactivation, Angiopathic Thrombosis, And Protein-Losing Enteropathy and Blood Group, Cromer System.
+Among its related pathways are Presynaptic function of Kainate receptors and Complement and coagulation cascades.
+Gene Ontology (GO) annotations related to this gene include lipid binding and virus receptor activity.
+An important paralog of this gene is CR2.